 Secondary or K-12 Education

 If you are interested in teaching biology, business and computers, chemistry, English, or social studies/history at the secondary level, you will major in one of these subject areas and take education classes to get your certification.
-You can also earn K-12 teacher certification in music or Spanish.

 The Education Division at Immaculata will help you understand professional standards, pedagogical skills, and ethics in order to become a knowledgeable teacher.
 To provide you with real classroom experience, the education program includes a substantial experiential component: field experience during sophomore and junior year and student teaching during senior year; international placements are available in our sister schools in Peru and Chile.